refraction-ray/iastu-hpc2-manual/users/softwares/python.md

 ## Pip

-We don't recommand to use pip in the bare enviroment, instead use conda to manage your python workflow as below.
+We don't recommand to use pip in the bare enviroment. instead, you should use conda to manage your python workflow as below.

 ## Conda